 La Marqueta/Hot Bread Kitchen Incubator Incubator to support catering service This non-profit social enterprise supports start-up food entrepreneur's in launching scalable food businesses, with a specific focus on creating pathways to business ownership for low-income women and minorities.
-NYC Green Cart Initiative Funding and training for small entrepreneurs The Green Cart Initiative is a public/private partnership with The Mayor's Fund to Advance New York City and the DOHMH, seeded by a \$1.5 million grant from the Tisch Illumination Fund.
+44 NYC Green Cart Initiative Funding and training for small entrepreneurs The Green Cart Initiative is a public/private partnership with The Mayor's Fund to Advance New York City and the DOHMH, seeded by a \$1.5 million grant from the Tisch Illumination Fund.
 Green Cart vendors are independent businesses selling fresh, unprocessed fruits and vegetables in New York City neighborhoods with the most limited access to fresh and healthy foods.
-The Oakpoint Property Creation of food production and distribution hubs New York State Regional Economic Development Council has committed \$400,000 in new funding for the Oak Point Property to construct a warehouse, distribution and food process- ing facility.
+45 The Oakpoint Property Creation of food production and distribution hubs New York State Regional Economic Development Council has committed \$400,000 in new funding for the Oak Point Property to construct a warehouse, distribution and food processing facility.
 The project will feature locally grown organic produce and farm products from New York State growers, a rooftop farm run by Gotham Greens, and a training facility.
-The Entrepreneur's Space Incubator to support new food outlets The Entrepreneur Space is a City-sponsored business incubator in Queens to help food-re- lated and general business start-ups across New York City.
+46 The Entrepreneur's Space Incubator to support new food outlets The Entrepreneur Space is a City-sponsored business incubator in Queens to help food-related and general business start-ups across New York City.
 The mission is to help emerging entrepreneurs build their business by providing affordable space and counseling.

-To assess the potential of these eleven food job programs to contribute to job creation and improved working conditions, information was gathered primarily from the programs' or sponsoring organizations' websites, as well as from news articles, press releases or other organizational documents.
+47 tions, information was gathered primarily from the programs' or sponsoring organizations' websites, as well as from news articles, press releases or other organizational documents.
 In cases where it was not possible to identify an average wage (e.g., new businesses emerging from incubators), it is assumed that the incubators have an indirect impact on increased earning potential.
 Our findings are shown in Table 5.